romz-pl/nqueens/README.md

-# nqueens
+# N-Queens example with AMPL and HiGHS with amplpy

-N-Queens example with AMPL and HiGHS with amplpy
+## This code is based on nqueens repo https://github.com/fdabrandao/streamlit-nqueens